menu

 Butler is a tiny town located in the state of Tennessee.
 With a population of 297 people and three associated neighborhoods, Butler is the 364th largest community in Tennessee.

-A relatively large number of people in Butler telecommute to their jobs.
-Overall, about 43.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 43.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Butler spend much less time in their cars: on average, their commute to work is only 18.88 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Butler is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Butler doesn't have a public transportation system that people use for their commute.

 The population of Butler has a very low overall level of education: only 7.19% of people over 25 hold a 4-year college degree or higher.